chainer/chainer/docs/source/performance.rst

 .. note::

-    Auto-tuning feature always uses the maximum workspace size.
+    Auto-tuner always use the maximum workspace size.

 Fine-Tune Configuration
 -----------------------

-There are some configuration values that affect performance.
+There are some Chainer configuration values that affect performance.
 Although the default values work well in most cases, you can adjust the following configurations for better performance.

 * ``enable_backprop``